SvenSerneels/ppdire/README.md

   (e.g. PCR, PLS, RCR, ...), yet the package does not provide an implementation for projection pursuit regression (PPR).
 To access PPR, we refer to the `projection-pursuit` package, also distributed through PIP.

-The code is aligned to ScikitLearn, such that modules such as `GridSearchCV` can flawlessly be applied to it.
+The code is aligned to `scikit-learn`, such that modules such as `GridSearchCV` can flawlessly be applied to it.

 The repository contains
 - The estimator (`ppdire.py`)